starch-uk/sca-extra/PLAN.md

 ## CONTRIBUTING.md Content Requirements

-The CONTRIBUTING.md file should include:
+The CONTRIBUTING.md file will include:

 ### Welcome
 - Thank contributors for their interest